-Ohio-born, feminist, postmodern, neo-conceptual artist Jenny Holzer is an abstract painter, printmaker, mixed-media, installation and public artist, whose signature artworks feature “truisms” and other sayings that have made her famous.
-Her use of electronic LED signs is her best-known method of communicating with us.
+Ohio-born, feminist, postmodern, neo-conceptual artist Jenny Holzer is an abstract painter, printmaker, mixed-media, installation and public artist.
+She has been working with the intersection of language, installation, and painting since the late 1970s.
+She displays her own personal words and the texts of others in a variety of media, including electronic LED signs and light projections in public spaces.
+Her signature artworks feature “truisms” such as “Protect me from what I want.”
 Words are her medium.
-Her room-size installations, photos, and outdoor projections show the power of the word in order to make viewers think.
+Her room-size installations, photos, and outdoor projections show the power of words in order to make viewers think.

 Holzer received her B.F.A. from Ohio University in 1972.
 In that summer she studied at the Rhode Island School of Design and entered into its M.F.A.
 Program in 1975.
 In 1976, she moved to New York City and joined the Whitney Museum’s Independent Study Program and began working in public spaces as a street artist.

 During the 1980s, Holzer addressed wider audiences through mass communication and advertising to explore gender and identity.
 In 1981, her “Loving Series” had paintings by Peter Nadin.
-In 1982, Holzer installed her first large electronic sign, using LEDs, on the Spectacular board in New York’s Time Square.
-Her aphoristic texts were projected into other public places, buildings, LED signboards, or carved into marble as they were in the 1990 Venice Biennale, where she was the first female artist to be awarded the Leone d’Oro for best pavilion.
-The year before, 1989, Holzer was the first female artist chosen to represent the United States at the Venice Biennale.
+In 1982, Holzer installed her first large electronic sign, using LEDs, on the Spectacular board in New York City’s Time Square.
+Her aphoristic texts were projected onto other public places, public buildings, or LED signboards.
+She carved her texts into marble for the 1990 Venice Biennale, where she was the first female artist to be awarded the Leone d’Oro for best pavilion as well as being the first female artist chosen to represent the United States.

-Holzer in 1989-1990 had a spectacular installation on three floors of the Guggenheim Museum where a long LED sign formed a circle up a parapet wall.
-Words moved and flashed in red, green, and yellow lights, surrounding visitors with disturbing declarations.
-In 2009, New York’s Whitney Museum had a 15 year survey of her work “For Chicago.”
+Holzer in 1989-1990 had a solo show, a spectacular installation on three floors of the Guggenheim Museum where a long LED sign formed a circle up a parapet wall.
+Words moved and flashed in red, green, and yellow lights, conveying more than 300 of her messages and declarations.
+In 2009, New York’s Whitney Museum of American Art had a 15 year survey of her work “For Chicago.”
 This was her first exhibition to lie flat on the floor where her LED pieces reduced language to pure light in a runway-like setting.
 Starting in 2010, Holzer’s work focused on government documents concerning the Mid-East; these were declassified U.S. Army documents from the war in Iraq.

-Adding to her long list of honors and the many honorary doctorate degrees Holzer has been given from colleges and universities, she received an award from Los Angeles’s MOCA for Distinguished Women in the Arts in 2010.
+In addition to being the first woman to represent America as a solo artist at the Venice Biennale in 1990, Holzer has been awarded many honorary doctorate degrees from colleges and universities.
+She received an award from Los Angeles’s Museum of Contemporary Art for Distinguished Women in the Arts in 2010.
 The award itself was a bronze plaque which she had designed in 1994 with one of her “Truisms.”
 It read, “It is in your self-interest of find a way to be tender.”